EmGeeData/neuralknot.ai-ansi-blog/THEME_SWITCHER.md

 # Color Theme System - Quick Guide

-## 🎨 Your site now has a modular color theme system!
+## 🎨 Your site now has a modular color theme system

 The color variables have been extracted from `src/styles/global.css` into separate theme files in `src/styles/themes/`.